RetroDECK/ES-DE/USERGUIDE-DEV.md

 Unless RetroDECK is used, Flatpak releases of some emulators may need some extra permissions to be able to launch games placed on external devices such as a memory card.
 This is the case for instance for melonDS and RPCS3.
 The easiest way to do this is by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
 The option you need to enable is generally _All system files_ in the _Filesystem_ section.
 If using EmuDeck some of these settings will be applied automatically via their installer.

-If you are unfamiliar with Unix operating systems, make sure to at least read up on the concepts of _dotfiles_ (hidden files and directories), _home directories_ (including use of the tilde ~ character) and _symbolic links_ (symlinks):
+If you are unfamiliar with Linux/Unix operating systems, make sure to at least read up on the concepts of _dotfiles_ (hidden files and directories), _home directories_ (including use of the tilde ~ character) and _symbolic links_ (symlinks):

 [https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments) \
 [https://en.wikipedia.org/wiki/Home_directory#Unix](https://en.wikipedia.org/wiki/Home_directory#Unix) \
 [https://en.wikipedia.org/wiki/Symbolic_link](https://en.wikipedia.org/wiki/Symbolic_link)

+## Specific notes for Android

+The Android port of ES-DE is quite different than the other versions, so it has its specifics covered by a dedicated [ANDROID.md](ANDROID.md) document.

 ## Specific notes for Raspberry Pi